felixv99/birdnest/README.md

 # Project birdnest

-App that shows information about the pilots that have violated 100m no drone zone (NDZ) area around specific elusive bird nest in the last 10 minute
+App that shows information about the pilots that have violated 100m no drone zone (NDZ) area around specific elusive bird nest in the last 10 minutes

 https://nestprotector-test.fly.dev/